5 Steps to Living Peacefully When You Don't Like Your Circumstances

 Immaculée Ilibagiza survived the Rwandan massacre by hiding in a tiny bathroom with 5 other women for 3 months.
 She not only survived, but also found incredible peace in the midst of insane circumstances.
 She came to know deeply that God was with her and that she was safely held and loved.
 In that teensy bathroom she got the vision that she would survive, learn English and go to work for the UN.

 She did all of that and more.
-You can read her story in Live To Tell.
+You can read her story in Left To Tell.

 1. Identify Your Circumstance